How it works

 Is Gigfunding free to use?

 Yes, it is a free service with no fees for individuals or causes.
-As a UK registered non-profit organisation, we invite you to give a donation so we can continue to keep the platform running.
-We like to practise what we preach and rely on the same method of fundraising we offer causes.
+As a UK registered non-profit organisation, we use a PAY-WHAT-YOU-FEEL revenue model and invite you to give a % of your payment to Gigfunding; so we can continue to keep the platform running.
+So you can choose to give us anything from 0-20%.
+We like to practice what we preach and rely on the same method of fundraising we offer causes.
 The fate of Gigfunding is in your hands!

 How does Gigfunding work?